drug-design/course/docs/chapters/structure-based-design.md

 #### X-ray of the Complex of MVT-101 with the Enzyme (2/3)

-A key feature of HIV-1 protease inhibitors is the hydrogen bonding formed with the two central carbonyls to a water molecule which acts, via hydrogen bonding, as a bridge to Ile-50 and Ile-50' in the flaps of HIV-1 protease and stabilizes the ''closed" conformation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/x-ray-complex-mvt-101-enzyme-23-471c66eb'><i class='fa fa-play' aria-hidden='true'></i></button>A key feature of HIV-1 protease inhibitors is the hydrogen bonding formed with the two central carbonyls to a water molecule which acts, via hydrogen bonding, as a bridge to Ile-50 and Ile-50' in the flaps of HIV-1 protease and stabilizes the ''closed" conformation.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.